-- To bring recommendations for the remaining GSSPs to ICS as soon as possible. - Approval of the Santonian GSSP by IUGS Executive - Votes on the Coniacian GSSP and submission to ICS after Subcommission approval - Votes on the Hauterivian GSSP and submission to ICS after Subcommission approval - Preparation of the first draft on Aptian GSSP - To complete the study of the Col de Pré-Guittard section for the Albian GSSP, preparation of the formal proposal and submission to ICS after Subcommission approval - Definition of criteria for identifying the base of the Berriasian and the J/K boundary - Choose the appropriate section for the Campanian GSSP
+- To bring recommendations for the remaining GSSPs to ICS as soon as possible. - Submission of the Episodes article on the base of the Santonian Stage. - Votes on the Coniacian GSSP and submission to ICS after Subcommission approval. - Votes on the Hauterivian GSSP and submission to ICS after Subcommission approval. - Preparation of the first draft for the Aptian GSSP. - To complete the study of the Col de Pré-Guittard section for the Albian GSSP, preparation of the formal proposal and submission to ICS after Subcommission approval. - Identification of the criteria for recognition of the base of the Berriasian and the (important) J/K boundary. - Choose the appropriate section for the Campanian GSSP.

-9. BUDGET AND ICS COMPONENT FOR 2013
+9. BUDGET AND ICS COMPONENT FOR 2014